brianephraim/stimulate/README.md

     }
 );
 ```

 This will increment from 5 to 100 over 1 second (1000 milliseconds).

 Each frame (as controlled by requestAnimationFrame) will call the `frame` callback.

 See in the `frame` callback setting, the `progress` argument...

+For the sake of simplicity, the remaining examples in the documentation will use jQuery.

 ### The progress object
 `progress` is an object that is passed into the `frame` callback.
 This is its structure: